-The CS\ACCEPTS data source has been added to your project.
+The CS_ACCEPTS data source has been added to your project.

-To add the CS\REJECTS data, complete the following steps:
+To add the CS_REJECTS data, complete the following steps:

-- 1. On the File menu, select New $\Rightarrow$ Data Source.
+- 1. On the File menu, select New \Rightarrow Data Source.
 The Data Source Wizard opens. - 2.
 Proceed through the steps that are outlined in the wizard. - a.
 SAS Table is automatically selected as the Source.
 Click Next. - b.
-Enter SAMPSIO.CS\REJECTS as the two-level filename of the Table.
+Enter SAMPSIO.CS_REJECTS as the two-level filename of the Table.
 Click Next. - c.
 The Data Source Wizard Table Information window appears.
 Click Next. - d.
-Select the Advanced option button.
+Click Advanced.
 Click Next. - e.
-In the Data Source Wizard Column Metadata window, ensure the value of Role for all variables is set to Input.
+In the Data Source Wizard Column Metadata window, ensure that the value of Role for all variables is set to Input.
 Click Next. - f.
-In the Data Source Wizard Decision Configuration window, click Next. - g.
-In the Data Source Wizard Create Sample window, click Next. - h.
+In the Data Source Wizard Create Sample window, click Next. - g.
 Change the Role of the data source to Score.
-Click Next. - i.
+Click Next. - h.
 Click Finish.